 The second component is a set of three bars of different size that indicate the line’s length.
 It works a little like Roman numerals–they’re combined and “added up” to calculate the length:

 Below are some examples.
 Can you guess the size and length of these lines?
-Give it a shot then click the button below the photo for the answers to see if you got it right.
+Give it a shot then scroll down to see if you got the correct answers …

 How did you do?